alero-awani/linux-kernel-programming/README.md

 ```

 `Caution`: it's best to NOT attempt to edit the .config file manually ("by hand").
 There are several inter-dependencies you may not be aware of; always use the kbuild menu system (we suggest via make menuconfig) to edit it.

+### Building the Linux Kernel from Source

+This includes:
+    - building the kernel image and modules
+    - installing the kernel modules
+    - generating the initramfs image and bootloader setup (Understanding the initramfs framework)
+    - customizing the GRUB bootloader
+    - Verifying our new kernel's configuration

+1. Run the command `make help` to see all possible make targets.

+    - `vmlinux` is the uncompressed kernel image (it can be large)
+    - The `modules` target implies that all kernel config options marked as m (for module) will be built as kernel modules.
+    - `bzImage` is architecture-specific.
+On an x86[-64] system, this is the name of the compressed kernel image – the one the bootloader will actually load into RAM, uncompress in memory, and boot into; in effect, the kernel image file.

+1. Ensure you're in the root of the configured kernel source tree and type `make`.